CogentRedTester/mpv-file-browser/README.md

 Add-ons are ways to add extra features to file-browser, for example adding support for network file servers like ftp, or implementing virtual directories in the root like recently opened files.
 They can be enabled by setting `addon` script-opt to yes, and placing the addon file into the `~~/script-modules/file-browser-addons/` directory.

+For a list of existing addons see the [wiki](https://github.com/CogentRedTester/mpv-file-browser/wiki/Addon-List).
-For a collection of premade addons, and instructions on writing your own addon, see [here](addons/README.md).
+For instructions on writing your own addons see [addons.md](addons/addons.md).

 ## Script Messages